-As mentioned above, SCAR is working with the International Polar Foundation, based in Belgium, to link SCAR Fellowships during the IPY to the Belgian offer to provide places at its new Antarctic base in Dronning Maud Land to facilitate capacity building.
+As mentioned above, SCAR is working with the International Polar Foundation, based in Belgium, through the IPY's 6CI programme to link SCAR Fellowships during the IPY to the Belgian offer to provide places at its new Antarctic base in Dronning Maud Land to facilitate capacity building.

-The IPY will be promoting many of the approaches set out in section 5 above
+The IPY will be promoting many of the approaches set out in section 5 above, through its newly formed Education and Outreach Committee, which should produce a strategic by the end of 2006.